 - Leave the school campus during the day (from 8.
-45 am till 3.30 pm) without the approval of the school administration and parents' written permission (or phone call) or the school doctors' approval.

-- Leave the classroom without the teacher's permission;

-- Use mobile phones at inappropriate times;

-- Leave garbage in the school;
+45 am till 5.00 pm) without the approval of the school administration and parents' written permission/phone call or the school doctors' approval. - Leave the classroom without the teacher's permission; - Use mobile phones without teacher's approval; - Litter in classroom or the school premises; - Bring forbidden objects to school (The list can be found in the Behavior and Consequences Policy); - Leave personal possessions unsupervised; - Be disruptive in the school environment (run, shout, be loud). - Using chewing gum during lessons and walks; - Taking food and drinks during lessons or in inappropriate places;

-- Bring expensive things to school;

-- Leave personal possessions unsupervised;

-- Run in the corridors, speak loudly, or shout.